Safety in Barcelona

 Pickpockets

-Be aware of pickpockets in crowded places, such as tourist highlights, and taking public transport, especially the metro.
-Always be sure to keep a close eye on your belongings and never put them anywhere unguarded, not in a café, but also not in a fancy-looking restaurant.
+Be cautious of pickpockets in crowded areas, tourist attractions, and public transport, especially the metro.
+Always keep an eye on your belongings and never leave them unattended, even in a café or what seems like an upscale restaurant.

 Are there any neighborhoods I should avoid?

-If you have been robbed and want to report it, you can do so, at either the Guàrdia Urbana office, the Mossos d’Esquadra office or the regional police force.
-You can find the addresses on the municipality’s website.
+If you lose your wallet, camera, or other valuables and need to report the theft, you can do so at the Guàrdia Urbana office, the Mossos d’Esquadra office or with the regional police force.
+Addresses for these offices can be found on the municipal website.

 Medical assistance